View Jose Hernandez's Obituary on gosanangelo.com and share memories

 San Angelo - Jose Luiz Hernandez, 29, passed away on March 19, 2020 in New Mexico.

-Jose is survived by two Children Isaiah Hernandez, and Isabella Naveh Hernandez; his Mother Rosalva Hernandez; his Siblings, Antonio San Juan, Angelica San Juan, Antonio San Juan Jr., Wilfrido "Fred" San Juan, Javier San Juan, Maria San Juan, Dalila San Juan, and Marcelo San Juan; his Grandparents; numerous Aunts, Uncles, Nieces, Nephews, and Cousins; and host close loving friends.
+Jose is survived by two Children Isaiah Hernandez, and Isabella Naveh Hernandez; his Mother Rosalva Hernandez; his Father Antonio San Juan; and Siblings Antonio San Juan, Angelica San Juan, Antonio San Juan Jr., Wilfrido "Fred" San Juan, Javier San Juan, Maria San Juan, Dalila San Juan, and Marcelo San Juan; his Grandparents; numerous Aunts, Uncles, Nieces, Nephews, and Cousins; and host close loving friends.

 A come and go visitation will be held from 3:00 to 5:00 PM, Sunday, March 22, 2020 at Harper Funeral Home with no more than 10 people in attendance at one time to abide by the directives given by the State of Texas and the City of San Angelo.